Our unique and comprehensive approach leverages industry experience and a nonprofit mission - focused 100% on ALS research.

 integration of genomic, molecular, and patient reported data.

-The research ALS TDI is doing will, in my opinion, bring us closer to a cure than anything else going on.
+In my opinion, the research ALS TDI is doing will bring us closer to a cure than anything else going on.

 We have met the people who work at ALS TDI and their passion shines through, their personal connections to this disease drive them.
 We believe they are one of the most progressive and effective insitutes around, and they will be part of the cure.

 I support ALS TDI because of the Institute's single-minded focus on finding a solution for ALS, and doing so as a nonprofit biotech company with top-tier talent.
 Clear Objective + Solid Strategy + Stellar People = Desired Results.

 A hallmark of chronic neurodegenerative diseases such as Alzheimer’s, Parkinsons disease, and Huntington’s is the abnormal accumulation of toxic, misfolded cellular proteins.
 In ALS genetic, biochemical and pathology data from animal models and patients have demonstrated that the accumulation of misfolded proteins causes neuronal stress and the activation of the unfolded protein response (UPR) is a protective mechanism.